Best Online Master’s Degrees in: International Relations

 Troy University was selected as the best online master's degree in international relations for flexibility.
 This large public institution based in Troy, Ala., has expanded their distance learning offerings in recent years, including a master's program in international relations.
 The school's online courses utilize Blackboard, a popular and technologically advanced virtual learning platform.
 Students can access the online classroom, download course materials, complete assignments, and participate in discussion boards at whatever times work best with their personal and professional schedules.
 For these reasons, Troy University topped our list in this category.

-Webster University was awarded the title of best online master’s degree in international relations for financial support.
-According to the National Center for Education Statistics, 97% of new students received some form of financial assistance for the 2010-2011 school year.
+Webster University was awarded the title of best online master's degree in international relations for financial support.
+According to the National Center for Education Statistics, 97% of new students received some form of financial assistance.
 Additionally, 97% of aid packages included grant or scholarship funding.
 Approximately 75% of students seeking aid also took advantage of federal student loan programs.
 Statistics indicate manageable levels of debt for most graduates with only a 4% default rate in 2009.

 Troy University was chosen as the top online master's degree in international relations for faculty credentials.
 U.S. News & World Report ranked Troy among the top 30 public universities in the country.
 The foundation of this strong reputation is a group of well-respected faculty members who are both academically and professionally accomplished.
 Students enrolled in online courses will be taught by the same instructors that teach on-campus courses.
 Easy methods of communication, small class sizes, and professors trained to work with distance learners all help to ensure that students receive the level of guidance and instruction they need to succeed in this type of program.